rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 There are a few options to my knowledge for executing the submitted code with the help of docker containers.
 All I can do is redirect you to the great [StackOverflow post](https://stackoverflow.com/questions/27879713/is-it-ok-to-run-docker-from-inside-docker) which expands on this issue.

-Long story short, I decided to go with [DooD - Docker out of Docker](https://tdongsi.github.io/blog/2017/04/23/docker-out-of-docker/) approach which has negligible disadvantages.
+Long story short, I decided to go with [DooD - Docker out of Docker](https://tdongsi.github.io/blog/2017/04/23/docker-out-of-docker/).

 `DooD` Uses the host's Docker daemon by mounting `/var/run/docker.sock` into the container.

-Advantages:
+It means that if the host machine has the docker engine installed on it:
+- it can start container `A` using `/var/run/docker.sock` which listens for commands
+- it can start "sibling" container `B` by executing commands such as `docker run ...` from container `A`, using `/var/run/docker.sock`

+In our domain terms:
+- container `A` will be `worker-1` container, which will be starting sibling containers
+- sibling containers will be short-lived, limited (CPU, RAM, timeout) containers which run `python`, `java` and such processes

+Advantages of `DooD`:
 - Efficient: Direct use of host resources.
 - Simple: No extra Docker daemons.
 - Fast: No nested virtualization overhead.